-In response to recent cases of growth attenuation and forced sterilisation of disabled people, artist Gemma Nash has composed a unique documentary sound installation – ‘A Womb With A View’.
-Gemma’s installation is a journey into the complexities of ‘womanhood’ and our reproductive rights – below is an audio clip of the work.
+In response to recent cases of growth attenuation and forced sterilisation of disabled people, I composed a unique documentary sound installation – ‘A Womb With A View’.
+My installation is a journey into the complexities of ‘womanhood’ and our reproductive rights.

-She has interviewed a cross section of disabled activists, academics actors and artists about the issues they have faced as women.
-‘A Womb With A View’ provides audiences with a unique insight into disability, bioethics and womanhood in a modern world.
 The documentary is both funny, hopeful and at times heart wrenching.
-In 2016 Gemma worked in collaboration with visual and textile artist Jennifer Bryant, to present the piece in a physical form.
+In 2016 I worked in collaboration with visual and textile artist Jennifer Bryant, to present the piece in a physical form.
 Their installation piece was showcased at the Shoddy exhibition in Leeds, Spring 2016.

 Quotes from ‘A Womb With A View‘: